NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-XX-ip-ie-representation/index.md

 In our strategy we have defined standardization of how we work as a [strategic area of focus](/docs/strategy/nln-digipres-strategy-en/#strategic-areas-of-focus).
 This aim includes all aspects of our digital preservation work, and stems from the constant high volumes of data flowing through and being managed by our systems.
 To deal with these volumes, we are reliant on automation, which in turn requires standardization to be effective.

 One of the core things to standardize is the formatting of our OAIS *preservation packages*.
 In short though, we need to a clear understanding of the different *kinds* of digital objects we are operating with and the kind of *sets* of objects we want to put in each information package.

-## E-ARK
+## eArchiving standards and specifications
 To standardize our package structures we are working towards implementing the [eArchiving standards and specification](https://dilcis.eu) developed in the [E-ARK project](https://www.eark-project.com).
 This is also stated in our newly revised [digital preservation principles](/docs/principles/#use-a-standardized-format-to-package-files-for-preservation).
 In the end we hope to have a standardised package structure specification for all *cultural heritage objects* that the National Library deals with.
 In the long-term, if feasible, we will try to define one or multiple eArchiving Content Information Type Specifications (CITS) for our relevant content types.

 The eArhciving specifications and standards operate with different information packages.
 This document attempts to define a practical interpretation of key concepts in relation to logical Submission Information Packages (SIPs).
 The suggested SIP scope allows for AIP and DIP creation in a manageable manner.